 Paul D. Weir, M.D. has 30 years of experience in providing safe anesthesia care

-Where as General Anesthesia is anesthesia for the entire body, regional anesthesia is anesthesia for a selected part of the body.
+Where as a General Anesthesiologist gives anesthesia for the entire body, a regional anesthesiologist gives anesthesia for a selected part of the body.
+Most anesthesiology practices in West Hills provide both types of anesthesia.
 The most common regional anesthetics that patients are familiar with are dental anesthesia and labor epidural anesthesia.

 The basic principle is that a local anesthetic (novacaine, lidocaine or similar drugs) are placed next to one or more nerves and the nerves become numb.

 The most common techniques are spinal anesthesia, epidural anesthesia, upper extremity block for shoulder, hand or wrist surgery, and lower extremity blocks for hip, knee and ankle surgery.